[Psst! If you like this song, you might check out the album I recorded earlier this year, Inchoatery!]

 Meming the Cube

-Steven Slater’s sudden showy departure from his career as a JetBlue flight attendant has been making the rounds since the news broke Monday morning; by Tuesday morning it had outlived the typical too-good-to-fact-check news-of-the-weird wire blurb’s lifespan and turned into a genuine meme.
+Steven Slater’s sudden showy departure from his career as a JetBlue flight attendant has been making the rounds since the news broke Monday morning; by Tuesday morning it had outlived the only best offers cost of viagra typical too-good-to-fact-check news-of-the-weird wire blurb’s lifespan and turned into a genuine meme.
 The dominating feature of that meme: Slater as folk hero.

 Here’s a man doing what we all wish we could do, being who we all wish we could be.
 A man who, having had enough, says: fuck this noise, me and my beer are taking the airplane slide outta this bullshit.
 If anybody needs me, I’ll be fucking my boyfriend.